4068 Menestheus: Rotation period

 Between January 2013, and July 2017, four rotational lightcurves of Menestheus have been obtained from photometric observations by Robert Stephens, Daniel Coley and Brian Warner at the Center for Solar System Studies in collaboration with Linda French, Lawrence Wasserman and other astronomers.
 Analysis of the best-rated lightcurve gave a rotation period of 14.40 hours with a consolidated brightness amplitude between 0.18 and 0.40 magnitude (U=3-).

 Diameter and albedo

 According to the surveys carried out by the Infrared Astronomical Satellite IRAS, the Japanese Akari satellite and the NEOWISE mission of NASA's Wide-field Infrared Survey Explorer, Menestheus measures between 67.625 and 68.46 kilometers in diameter and its surface has an albedo between 0.061 and 0.069.
 The Collaborative Asteroid Lightcurve Link derives an albedo of 0.0722 and a diameter of 62.28 kilometers based on an absolute magnitude of 9.5.

 Naming

-This minor planet was named from Greek mythology after Menestheus, the commander of the Greek contingent from Athens during the Trojan War.
+This minor planet was named in Greek mythology after Menestheus, the commander of the Greek contingent from Athens during the Trojan War.
 The official naming citation was published by the Minor Planet Center on 11 March 1990 (M.P.C.
 16043).